 Consent Agenda.
 Council unanimously approved the following consent items:

-• The Regular City Council meeting minutes for Tuesday, July 16, 2019.
+- The City Council meeting minutes for Tuesday, December 17, 2019.

 For additional information on these matters, call the City Clerk’s office at 321-837-7774.
-City Council will meet again on Tuesday, September 3, 2019, after which this page will be updated.
+City Council will meet again on Tuesday, February 4, 2020, after which this page will be updated.